 EDLIN remains in insert mode until <Ctrl-Break>is typed.
-When the insert is completed and insert mode has been exited, the line immediately following the inserted lines becomes the current line.
-All line numbers following the inserted section are incremented by the number of lines inserted.
+When the insert is completed and insert mode has been exited. the line immediately following the inserted lines All line numbers following becomes the current line. the inserted section are incremented by the number of lines inserted.

-If is not specified, the default will be the current line number and the lines will be inserted immediately before the current line.
-If is any number larger than the last line number, or if a pound sign (£) is specified as ine>, the inserted lines will be appended to the end of the file.
-In this case, the last line inserted will become the current line.
+If <line> is not specified, the default will be the current line number and the lines will be inserted immediately before the current line.If <line> is any number larger than the last line number, or if a pound sign (\pounds) is specified as <line>, the inserted lines will be appended to the end of the file.
+In this case,the last line inserted will become the current line.